 Following the closing of the Initial Public Offering on July 2, 2021, an amount of \$225,000,000 (\$10.00 per Unit) from the net proceeds of the sale of the Units in the Initial Public Offering and the Private Placement Units in the Private Placement was placed in an U.S.-based trust account ("Trust Account"), which were initially invested in U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act of 1940, as amended (the "Investment Company Act"), with a maturity of 185 days or less or in any open-ended investment company that holds itself out as a money market fund selected by the Company meeting the conditions of Rule 2a-7 of the Investment Company Act, as determined by the Company.
-To mitigate the risk that the Company might be deemed to be an investment company for purposes of the Investment Company Act, on June 22, 2023, the Company instructed Continental Stock Transfer & Trust Company ("Continental") to liquidate the investments held in the Trust Account, as of July 1, 2023, and instead to hold the funds in the Trust Account in an interest-bearing demand deposit account at JPMorgan Chase Bank, N.A, with Continental continuing to act as trustee, until the earlier of: (i) the consummation of a Business Combination or (ii) the distribution of the Trust Account to the Company's stockholders, as described below.
+To mitigate the risk that the Company might be deemed to be an investment company for purposes of the Investment Company Act, on June 22, 2023, the Company instructed Continental Stock Transfer & Trust Company ("Continental") to liquidate the investments held in the Trust Account at JPMorgan Chase Bank, N.A, with Continental continuing to act as trustee, until the earlier of: (i) the consummation of a Business Combination or (ii) the distribution of the Trust Account to the Company's stockholders, as described below.